GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Policies change, we need to ensure that existing published items comply with current policy in order to protect end users.

-## Review times
+## Review times {: #review-time }

 Chrome Web Store review times can vary.
 In early 2021, most submissions completed review in less than 24 hours, with over 90% completed within three days.

 {% Aside %}

-If your extension is pending review for more than three weeks, please [contact developer support][oss-contact-form] to request assistance.
+If your extension is pending review for more than three weeks, please [contact developer support][header-support] to request assistance.

 {% endAside %}

 The review process uses a combination of manual and automated systems.
 All submissions go through the same review system, regardless of the tenure of the developer or number of active users.
-However, some signals may cause the review to examine an extension more closely, including:
+However, some signals may cause the reviewer to examine an extension more closely, including:

 * new developers
 * new extensions